Not All Adapters Matter: Selective Adapter Freezing for Memory-Efficient Fine-Tuning of Language Models: Experimental Setup

 \subsection{Model}

 We conduct experiments using a pre-trained model deployed on HuggingFace \cite{wolf2019huggingface}.
 For experiments on the NLU and QA benchmarks, we use bert-base-uncased and bert-large-uncased trained on BookCorpus, a dataset consisting of 11,038 unpublished books and English Wikipedia.
 We use roberta-base and roberta-large trained on 5 datasets (BookCorpus, English Wikipedia, CC-News, OpenWebText, and Stories) for the RoBERTa model.
 For experiments on the NLG benchmark, we use GPT-2 medium and GPT-2 large distributed by OpenAI.
+We also employ the LLaMA-2 7B model, an open-weight large language model released by Meta, which has been trained on a mixture of publicly available and licensed datasets, including Common Crawl, C4, GitHub, Wikipedia, Project Gutenberg, ArXiv, and Stack Exchange.
 We use vit-base-patch16-224-in21k and vit-large-patch16-224-in21k distributed by Google for experiments in the ViT model.
 Finally, We use the swin-base-patch4-window7-224 and swin-large-patch4-window7-224 models distributed by Microsoft for experiments in the SWIN model.